EVO-Mexico/EVOMX_Gateway_PHP_SDK/README.md

-# Turnkey-PHP-SDK
+# EVO-PHP-SDK
-This  library provides integration access to the Turnkey Global Api.
+This  library provides integration access to the EVO Payments Gateway.

 ##Quick Start

-Payments PHP SDK is a small library of PHP code that you can use to quickly integrate with the Payments system and submit transactions, check their status and more.
+EVO Payments PHP SDK is a small library of PHP code that you can use to quickly integrate with the EVO Payments system and submit transactions, check their status and more.

 This section will give you a very quick introduction as to how you can use it and later in this document you will find more details.

 ##Before you Begin

-Before using the Payments PHP SDK you should be familiar with the contents of the [API Specification for Merchants](docs/API-Specification.pdf) document as it describes all fields and their meaning within a given payment transaction.
+Before using the EVO vPayments PHP SDK you should be familiar with the contents of the [API Specification for Merchants](docs/API-Specification.pdf) document as it describes all fields and their meaning within a given payment transaction.

 ##Setup your Project

-Payments PHP SDK is delivered as a composer(*) package, or dependency, that you should add to your PHP project in order to use it.
+EVO Payments PHP SDK is delivered as a composer(*) package, or dependency, that you should add to your PHP project in order to use it.

 Once done - all its code will be available to you under the Payments PHP namespace.